Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas

 Environmental studies such as analyses of MPA effects often rely on observational data to examine the effect of treatments or policies on ecological phenomena, as randomized trials are challenging to apply.
 Therefore, causal inference methods for observational studies are required to identify and estimate causal effects \citep{imbens2015causal, hernan2010causal}.
 However, unlike various causal inference methods for independent data, ecological data often have spatial correlation.
-Spatial causal inference frameworks have recently been developed that account for spatial dependencies \citep{jarner2002estimation, davis2019addressing, schnell2020mitigating, marques2022mitigating, guan2023spectral}.
+Spatial causal inference frameworks have recently been developed that account for spatial dependencies \citep{jarner2002estimation, davis2019addressing, schnell2020mitigating, marques2022mitigating, guan2023spectral, papadogeorgou2022causal}.
 These methods address unmeasured spatial confounders, which violate the key assumption in causal inference that there are no unmeasured confounders \citep{rubin1974estimating, rubin1978bayesian} for observational studies.
-For example, \cite{davis2019addressing} estimate propensity scores using a spatial logistic regression with conditional autoregressive priors and use them to estimate the average treatment effect by augmented inverse propensity weighting. \cite{schnell2020mitigating} propose a neighborhood adjustments method by spatial smoothing to mitigate the effect of unobserved spatial confounding. \cite{guan2023spectral} developed an approach using spectral representations to adjust for spatial confounders.
+For example, \cite{davis2019addressing} estimate propensity scores using a spatial logistic regression with conditional autoregressive priors and use them to estimate the average treatment effect by augmented inverse propensity weighting. \cite{schnell2020mitigating} propose a neighborhood adjustments method by spatial smoothing to mitigate the effect of unobserved spatial confounding. \cite{guan2023spectral} developed an approach using spectral representations to adjust for spatial confounders. \cite{papadogeorgou2022causal} proposed a causal inference framework when the outcome and treatment follow spatiotemporal point processes.
 For a more extensive review of existing spatial causal inference methods, see \cite{reich2021review}.